-- 1) KRC has hired a Cultural Specialist who has coordinated and implemented cultural sensitivity/awareness training to staff in 2017 and continued to conduct continued outreach to our community.
-The Cultural Specialist is currently supervising four (4) Disparity Service Coordinators, who are bilingual, and have a caseload of children 0-8 years of age.
-The purpose of the targeted population is to monitor utilization of services and identify barriers as to the cause of low utilization.
-In addition, the Service Coordinators will be informing the families regarding appropriate available services, both generic and those provided by the regional center, which the families may utilize.
-The best practice as implemented by the four (4) Disparity Service Coordinators will be implemented across the board for all of the Service Coordinators at KRC for the 2017/2018 FY. - 2) KRC will provide training on conducting comprehensive assessment needs of the consumer/family, which will include refresher training on generic resources.
+- 2) KRC will provide training on conducting comprehensive assessment needs of the consumer/family, which will include refresher training on generic resources.
 Service Coordinators will engage with parents/consumers during the IPP or IFSP meetings to ensure the report is easy to read and reflects what was discussed during the meeting.
-A cover letter will be attached to the IPP report documenting that if there are any concerns/questions, to follow up with their service coordinator. - 3) KRC will continue to work closely and collaboratively with community partners and vendors. - 4) KRC has implemented a more structured POS approval process to ensure services are the most appropriate for the consumer's individualized needs. - 5) KRC will work towards establishing a guideline to review POS utilization and if appropriate cancel POS that have not been utilized. - 6) There should be ongoing opportunity for consumers and their families to provide feedback regarding the services they are receiving from KRC.
-A relevant and objective survey to obtain feedback regarding their satisfaction level with KRC/SC and the vendor
+A cover letter will be attached to the IPP report documenting that if there are any concerns/questions, to follow up with their Service Coordinator. - 3) KRC will continue to work closely and collaboratively with community partners and vendors. - 4) KRC has implemented a more structured POS approval process to ensure services are the most appropriate for the consumer's individualized needs. - 5) KRC will work towards establishing a guideline to review POS utilization and if appropriate cancel POS that have not been utilized. - 6) There should be ongoing opportunity for consumers and their families to provide feedback regarding the services they are receiving from KRC.
+A relevant and objective survey to obtain feedback regarding their satisfaction level with KRC/SC and the vendor providing service for them will be developed and distributed.
+The survey will include the how they felt about their annual meeting and whether the meeting captured all the critical items for the consumers.

-- providing service for them.
-The survey will include they feel about their annual meeting and whether they felt the meeting discussed all of the critical items for the consumers. - 7) KRC will work on updating its current website to ensure it is accessible and user friendly.
+7) KRC will continue to work on updating its current website to ensure it is accessible and user friendly.
 The key focus is for the user to easily navigate and have the ability to research information on community resources, find out about support groups, submit concerns/feedback and find current updates about regional centers.
 KRC will also explore the possibility of "live" streaming/webcast of public information meetings so those who live in outlying areas can view and perhaps participate remotely.